The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 The history and recipes of alchemy have flowed together from many cultures.
 Alchemy itself is well-accepted everywhere.
 Yet some recipes remain carefully guarded secrets, and a few have effects considered illegal or taboo.
 However, alchemical healing has helped almost every family, and professional alchemists are respected unless their business practices are unethical or their prices are unusually high.
 Amateur alchemists are common: many folk know just enough alchemy to heal scrapes or help put a fussing child to sleep, and this knowledge provokes neither distrust nor stereotypes.

 Alchemical healing has its limits.
-It must be applied promptly to be effective, and cannot cure disease, paralysis, broken bones, missing limbs, dementia, or other afflictions that are more serious and complex than wounds and burns.
+It must be applied promptly to be effective, and only deals with burns, scrapes, and lacerations.
+It cannot cure disease, paralysis, broken bones, missing limbs, or dementia.

 All alchemy involves following a recipe.
 Characters should keep track of which recipes they know.
 There is usually no need to keep track of the ingredients required by the recipes.

-An alchemical recipe fixes all the cost options except for the duration.
-Changing any other detail requires a new recipe.
+An alchemical recipe fixes all the options about duration and area.
+Changing these requires a new recipe.

 Most new PCs with Alchemy skill will know only a few common, inexpensive recipes that make use of inexpensive and commonly available ingredients.
 During adventures the PC will find new alchemy recipes and gather rarer alchemy ingredients.
 Thus the Player slowly gains options about how the PC can be prepared at the start of a new adventure, and the PC gains a different type of power than measured by skill or talent ratings.